MrMarnic/JIconExtract/README.md

 # Introduction

-JIconExtract is an library for getting bigger icons from files.
+JIconExtract is Java an library for getting bigger icons from files.
-JIconExtract is an library for extracting bigger icons from files.
+JIconExtract is Java an library for extracting bigger icons from files.

 It is an good alternative for Shellfolder which only provides 16x16 and 32x32 sized icons.